OrelAlon/extension-React/README.md

 ## design

-My design was taken from your site and [https://orel-alon-portfolio.netlify.app/](My Portfolio) which happen to be very similar in color
+My design was taken from your site and [My Portfolio](https://orel-alon-portfolio.netlify.app/) which happen to be very similar in color